Sacred Places Near Me

 Present

-The church operates under an agreement called the "Status Quo," established in 1853, which governs the rights and responsibilities of six Christian denominations:
+The church operates under an agreement called the "Status Quo," established in 1853, which governs the rights and responsibilities of six Christian denominations: the Greek Orthodox Patriarchate, the Roman Catholic Church (Franciscan Custody), the Armenian Apostolic Church, the Coptic Orthodox Church, the Syriac Orthodox Church, and the Ethiopian Orthodox Church.

 Each denomination controls specific areas and times for worship.
 The Status Quo is so precise that even small changes require unanimous agreement.
 Famously, a ladder placed on a ledge above the entrance in the 18th century has remained in place because no denomination can agree to move it.